-Yesterday I met a crisis counselor from Crisistextline.org, a relatively new online service in the US that makes it possible for distressed people to seek help via chat, 24/7.
-Data aggregated from its more than 18,000 conversations per day — nearly 19 million total since the service opened in August 2013 — also provide a staggering picture of how and when people experience such profound emotional distress that they will make contact with a stranger for support.
+Crisistextline.org is a relatively new online service in the US that makes it possible for distressed people to seek help via chat, 24/7.
+Data aggregated from its more than 18,000 conversations per day — more than 141 million messages total since the service opened in August 2013 — also provide a staggering picture of how and when people experience such profound emotional distress that they will make contact with a stranger for support.

 If you need help now, you can contact Crisistextline.org by texting START to 741-741.